 Having trouble making ends meet?
 You’re not alone.
 According to Forbes, nearly half of Americans expect to live paycheck to paycheck this year.
 If you’re strapped for cash, it might be time to look at your spending and cut things from your budget.

-If you have found yourself in a similar situation and need to find extra money each month, consider scaling back (or cut out completely) on these 8 expenses.
+If you find yourself needing to find extra money each month, consider scaling back (or cut out completely) on these 25 expenses.

 2. Cell Phones